mlin6436/GenAI/prompts.md

 > [ANSWER]
 > Let’s work this out in a step by step way to be sure we have the right answer:
 > “

+Once you get the answer, you can always refine it further with this prompt:

+> Prompt: “You're an expert researcher tasked with investigating the answer provided.
+List the flaws and faulty logic of the answer.
+Let’s work this out in a step by step way to be sure we have all the errors.”

+Once you've found the errors and flaws, ask ChatGPT to rewrite the answer:

+> Prompt: “Please rewrite the answer.
+Address the flaws and potential issues you've found and improve it further.
+Let’s work this out in a step by step way to be sure we have fixed all the errors.”

 ## Others